EnterpriseDB/edb-ansible/roles/setup_efm/README.md

 **Note:**
 The role does not configure EDB Postgres Advanced Server or PostgreSQL for replication it only installs EDB Postgres Failover Manager (EFM) across multiple nodes and configure database nodes for EFM monitornig and HA management.
 If you want to configure EDB Advanced Server Cluster of PostgreSQL, then please use the 'setup_replication' module:
+1. community.general
-1. setup_repo : For installing the EPAS/PG repository
+2. setup_repo : For installing the EPAS/PG repository
-2. install_dbserver: For installing the EPAS/PG binaries
+3. install_dbserver: For installing the EPAS/PG binaries
-3. init_dbserver: For initializing the EPAS/PG data directory and configuring a primary/master node.
+4. init_dbserver: For initializing the EPAS/PG data directory and configuring a primary/master node.
-4. setup_replication: For creating the standby.
+5. setup_replication: For creating the standby.

 **The ansible playbook must be executed under an account that has full privileges.**